Friedel-Crafts alkylation

 Here :

-Friedel-Crafts alkylation of benzene rings
+Mechanism of Friedel-Crafts alkylation of benzene rings

 As in any electrophilic substitution reaction the delocalised pi(π) electrons in the aromatic ring act as a nucleophile and attack a carbocation.
 The positively charged carbocation (the electrophile) in these reactions is generated by the reaction of an alkyl chloride with a Lewis acid catalyst such as aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) at around 800C.
-The mechanism of this reaction was covered in the page on halogenation of benzene rings, but essentially the Lewis acid (electron pair acceptor) will help to further polarise the halogenalkane and depending on the nature of the alkyl group (-R) the Lewis acid will aid in the formation of a carbocation as shown in the equation below.
+The mechanism of this reaction was covered in the page on halogenation of benzene rings, but essentially the Lewis acid (electron pair acceptor) will help to further polarise the halogenalkane molecule and depending on the nature of the alkyl group (-R) the Lewis acid will aid in the formation of a carbocation as shown in the equation below.

 Reaction of the Lewis acid with the halogenalkane